10 tips for owning multiple businesses

 A holding company

-A holding company—also called an umbrella or parent company—is a type that’s structured to purchase and hold a controlling interest in other companies, which are listed as subsidiaries.
-The other companies become assets and the holding company is the owner of these assets.
+A holding company—also called an umbrella or parent company—is structured to purchase and hold a controlling interest in other companies, which are listed as subsidiaries.
+Holding companies are typically LLCs or C corporations.
+The other companies become assets, and the holding company is their owner.

-This type of structure can have advantages because you can use subsidiary losses to reduce the tax obligation on your other businesses.
-But because the assets are typically separate, if one of the subsidiaries were to fail, the others wouldn’t be affected.
+This type of structure can have advantages because, in certain cases, you can use subsidiary losses to reduce the tax obligation of your other businesses.
+But because the assets are typically separate, if one of the subsidiaries were to fail, the others may not be affected.
 Keep in mind that this structure doesn’t work for all business types and industries, and it can be more complicated and costly to set up.

-When you own multiple businesses, it’s essential to set clear and actionable business goals.
-By creating and defining business goals, you can set expectations, improve productivity, boost employee morale and better execute your overall strategy.
-There are different types of business goals you can set depending on the outcomes you’re looking to achieve, such as:
+When you own multiple businesses, it’s important to set clear and actionable business goals.
+By creating and defining your business goals, you can set expectations, improve productivity, boost employee morale and better execute your overall strategy.
+There are different types of business goals you can set, depending on the outcomes you’re looking to achieve, such as:

 -

 Financial goals: These goals focus on business elements such as profitability, revenue and sustainability.
-For example, you might aim to increase your second company’s revenue by a defined amount within a one-year period.
+For example, you might aim to increase your second company’s revenue by a defined amount within one year.

 -

-Process goals: These goals place an emphasis on internal business processes like employee retention and satisfaction, productivity, and company culture.
+Process goals: These goals emphasize internal business processes such as employee retention and satisfaction, productivity and company culture.
 For example, if one of your businesses has a strong company culture, you might focus on building and improving the culture in the other business to boost organizational engagement.

 -